Joseph Danks: Biography

 Danks was born on June 17, 1962, in Bay City, Michigan.
 His birth resulted from an intimate relationship between 42-year-old Edward White, the son of a successful entrepreneur, and his 17-year-old nanny Karen.
 Despite the White family being well-off financially and living in a prestigious area of the city, Edward's older children - Joseph's half-brothers, one of whom, Earl, was a schizophrenic - grew up impoverished since their father was drug-addicted alcoholic suffering from memory loss.
 Joseph's mother also drank alcohol while pregnant, resulting in his premature birth two months earlier, with the baby weighing only two kilograms and having to spend four weeks in an incubator.
-Even after he was born, Joseph's parents continued to abuse alcohol, resulting from which his older half-sister and the housekeeper looked after him.
+After he was born, Joseph's parents continued to abuse alcohol, leaving his older half-sister and the housekeeper looked after him.
 According to the housekeeper, his mother was in a constant state of duress due to the baby's whining, actively trying to avoid it; on at least two occasions, the housekeeper found the crying Joseph locked up in a drawer.
-In addition, it has been alleged that both of Joseph's parents were seen giving him sedatives to make him sleep most of the day, but his mother denied the claim.
+It has been alleged that both of Joseph's parents were seen giving him sedatives to make him sleep most of the day, but his mother denied the claim.
 In early 1964, Edward beat up his wife and broke her nose, causing Karen to leave with her child.

 A year later, Karen met Leroy Danks, whom she married in 1966, with Leroy formally adopting Joseph.
 After that, the family left the state and moved to South Dakota, before moving to live in Wyoming seven months later.
 During this period, two more boys were born.
-Still, after the second child's birth, the couple began arguing, leading to Leroy abandoning the family in December 1970 and Joseph's mother remarrying to another man, Jean Walls.
+After the second child's birth, the couple began arguing, leading to Leroy abandoning the family in December 1970 and Joseph's mother remarrying Jean Walls.
 In 1976, Danks returned to Bay City with his mother and stepfather, whereupon he got back into contact with his biological father and two half-brothers, Michael and Peter.
-By that time, the debt-ridden Edward White had lost his home and income because of his lifestyle, because of which the family lived in a trailer, using various narcotics such as marijuana, LSD and phencyclidine and living off of thefts.
-In 1977, Danks suffered two traffic accidents within several months, during one which he received an injury to the head.
+By that time, the debt-ridden Edward White had lost his home and income because of his lifestyle, because of which the family lived in a trailer, using various substances such as marijuana, LSD and phencyclidine and living off of thefts.
+In 1977, Danks suffered two traffic accidents within several months, suffering an injury to the head in one.
 While rehabilitated successfully, he began to show signs of mental illness upon release.
-A year later, Joseph was arrested on charges of drug possession while in Mexico, but escaped only with an administrative fine.
+A year later, Joseph was arrested on charges of drug possession while in Mexico, but was only punished with an administrative fine.
 Upon learning of this, his father forbade him from entering the trailer or communicating with his half-brothers.
 Later on, both Michael and Peter would be arrested and sentenced for drug trafficking.